 At the Mayborn School of Journalism, students learn the fundamental skills, self-discipline and ethics to succeed in careers in newspapers, magazines, television, radio, advertising, public relations and online media.

-In the news department’s comprehensive news writing and editorial program, students have the classroom and field opportunities to develop the critical thinking and technical skills necessary to stay competitive in the fast-paced world of news.
+In the news concentration’s comprehensive news writing and editorial program, students have the classroom and field opportunities to develop the critical thinking and technical skills necessary to stay competitive in the fast-paced world of news.

 Students learn the fundamentals of writing, reporting and information gathering as they hone their skills completing assignments in feature writing, profile writing, investigative reporting, topical reporting, opinion writing, copy editing, print and online editing and design.
 Students also get hands-on experience using the latest audio, video, online and mobile tools to tell their stories to both local and global audiences.